 Orienting to the Ordinary

 What about when you get to the destination?
-Are you suddenly more plugged in to the experience because you have “arrived?”
-Or is there still a kind of, what’s next momentum operating within you?
+Are you suddenly more plugged in to the experience because you have “arrived”?
+Or is there still a kind of what’s next? momentum operating within you?

 Investigation is a very important word.
 It is our job to want to know.
 Not to judge.
 To want to know.
+We begin by acknowledging that we usually do not know where we are.

 ~